 Nguvu is an experienced volunteer with both Tanzanian and international non-profits.
 He has participated in major fund raising events, worked as part of an effective team ensuring the safety and security of volunteers working in remote areas of Tanzania, assisting in the collection of wildlife conservation data, and providing safe transport of young Maasai girls with Warriors' scholarships to and from school.
 Unlike most Maasai men, Nguvu has completed both primary and secondary school and has studied and earned a Certificate in Tourism and Tour Guide Management.
 He currently volunteers with both EfforTZ Foundation and Warriors.

 Martha has been making, selling and teaching others how to make beaded jewelry for years, always wishing she could find a way to benefit others with these skills.
 Then she met Isaya.
 From him, she learned that the Maasai women of Eluai Village wanted to learn more beading techniques to better market their jewelry.
 With that small bit of information, she sprang into action.
-With Isaya and his wife, Kat, she visited Eluai, introduced the Maasai women to new beading techniques, learned how to design Maasai jewelry herself, and made amazing new friends, in spite of the language barrier.
+Martha decided to travel to Tanzania to visite Eluai, and introduce the Maasai women to new beading techniques, learned how to design Maasai jewelry herself, and made amazing new friends, in spite of the language barrier.
 Upon her return, she joined Warrriors.
 She sees Warriors as an organization that can help change the lives of the Maasai as well as the volunteers who work with Warriors.

 deborah k. london

 Biography for Deborah K. London/ Debbie London, PhD

 Professor & Chair of Communication Studies

 Deborah London is a full time Professor of Communication at MassBay Community College in Wellesley Hills, MA.
 Over the years, her teaching experience has ranged from Yale University and Merrimack College to institutions in China, Korea, Malaysia and Sri Lanka.